Skip to content

 }

-Here are some examples of how to Set with MotionController. *See the comments to fully understand what each line does
+Here are some examples of how to use MotionController.move.
+See the comments to understand what each line does.

 mapState.motionController.move {